Purple group — STARTING WITH SODA BRANDS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words all describe the act of looking at something with wonder or amazement, such as marveling at a beautiful view or staring at a work of art in awe
+These are all verbs that describe the act of looking at something with great wonder or admiration, such as marveling at a beautiful view or staring at a work of art in awe

-These words all describe a person or thing that wins or succeeds unexpectedly, such as a dark horse candidate or an underdog team, which are terms used to describe surprise winners in sports and politics
+These are all idiomatic expressions that describe a person or thing that wins or succeeds when they are not expected to, such as a dark horse or an underdog, which are terms used in sports and politics to describe unexpected winners

-These words all start with the names of well-known soda brands, such as Crush and Fresca, which are used as prefixes to create new words
+These are all words that start with the names of popular soda brands, such as Crush and Fanta, which are used as prefixes to create new words, such as crushworthy and Fantagraphics

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.